Skip to content

 Daemon Setup Summary

-Currently, the daemon cannot be started because the organization and service are not yet created.
+At this point, the daemon cannot be started because the organization and service are not yet created.
 These steps will be covered next.
-For now, you have successfully:
+You have completed:

-✔ Generated metering and free calls private keys
+• Metering and free calls private key generation

 Proceed to the next step to create your Organization and Service.